elwayman02/ember-cli-opinionated/README.md

 Comprehensive animation support for ambitious Ember applications.
 Replace your outlets and other HTMLbars helpers with the `liquid-fire` versions to enable support for adding transitional animations throughout your application.
-Their [interactive documentation](http://jhawk.co/liquid-fire-docs) provides detailed information on using this addon.
+The [interactive documentation](http://jhawk.co/liquid-fire-docs) provides detailed information on using this addon.

 ## Contributing